 Expect surprise.
 This is what I have learned.
 One surprise in my life, the one that occasioned this website, is The Sati Trilogy.
-It happened like this: I was attending a meditation retreat, inspiration struck.
+It happened like this: I was attending a meditation retreat, sitting in a beautiful hall and listening to a teacher comment on a Buddhist scripture, when inspiration struck.

 It was sparked by outrage, not at the content, but at the peripherals of the scripture.
 In that scripture, a monk named Sati was chastised for misunderstanding and presumably incorrectly passing the Buddha’s teaching on to others.
 In those days when word of mouth was the sole means by which spiritual wisdom was conveyed, a monk’s misunderstanding was a serious matter.
 I grasped the issue but was outraged by the harshness with which the Buddha criticized Sati.

 The nucleus of a story tapped me on the shoulder, grabbed my heart and said, “Write!”
 Although I’d been writing for years, historical fiction had never been part of my plans.
 I knew nothing about writing fiction, nor about ancient Indian history and culture.
 But writing historical fiction as a means of conveying spiritual truths and, by the way, redeeming Sati’s reputation is just what the inspiration insisted on.
 Though I initially resisted, by the end of the evening, I hesitantly jotted down a few ideas.